AndreaNardinocchi/placemark/README.md

 ![alt text](image-24.png)

-This is a widget I am bringing in from the SETU Computer Systems and Network module final assignment in https://instapi.glitch.me/ and it is based on JavaScript Fetch API.
-To make the weather widget get up and running, I educated myself through this guide https://medium.com/@ravipatel.it/a-comprehensive-guide-to-fetching-weather-data-using-javascript-fetch-api-13133d0bc2e6 and adjusted the code to serve the purposes of the PlaceMark app:
+This is a widget I am bringing in from the SETU Computer Systems and Network module final assignment in https://instapi.glitch.me/, and it is based on JavaScript Fetch API.
+To get the weather widget up and running, I educated myself through this guide https://medium.com/@ravipatel.it/a-comprehensive-guide-to-fetching-weather-data-using-javascript-fetch-api-13133d0bc2e6, and adjusted the code to serve the purposes of the PlaceMark app:

 ```
  <script>